Gusto/apollo-federation-ruby/README.md

   end
 end
 ```

-By default, reference hash keys are camelcase but they can be underscored by setting `underscore_reference_keys` on your entity class:
+To maintain backwards compatibility, by default, reference hash keys are camelcase.
+They can be underscored by setting `underscore_reference_keys` on your entity class.
+In order to maintain consistency with GraphQL Ruby, we may change the keys to be underscored by default in a future major release.

 ```ruby
 class User < BaseObject